Tim1l/PineCryptoStrategies/README.md

 ## About Us

-We are seasoned trading experts with a unique methodology for developing strategies that stand the test of time.
+I am seasoned trading expert with a unique methodology for developing strategies that stand the test of time.
 Unlike conventional approaches relying on heavy optimization and curve-fitting, our strategies are built on timeless, fundamental concepts like daily moving averages (MA), Relative Strength Index (RSI), and Average Directional Index (ADX).

 - **No Overoptimization**: We avoid backtesting pitfalls by focusing on simple, logical rules that perform across markets—M15 to D1 timeframes in crypto, forex, stocks, and more.
 - **Proven Efficiency**: Our systems aim for consistent profitability with minimal drawdowns, holding trades for optimal durations while minimizing risks.